-This ehandbook text has gotten into the details of differential monitoring, risk assessment, and the key indicator methodologies.
-We have tangentially addressed these methodologies throughout the text, but this chapter provides the step-by-step process of their development and implementation (see the following paragraphs).
+This ehandbook text has gotten into the details of differential monitoring, risk assessment. and the key methodologies. tangentially addressed We have methodologies throughout the text, but this chapter provides the step-by-step process of their development and implementation (see the following paragraphs and figure for ECPQIM).
 Also, there are several other publications that deal with this detail on the RIKI and NARA Websites.